|Ship name||La Créole|

-The La Créole was a 24-gun corvette of the French Navy.
+The La Créole was a 24-gun corvette.
 Her plans were drawn by P. M. Leroux in 1827.
-She was launched in Cherbourg in May 1829.
-The ship took part in the French invasion of Mexico in 1838, and most notably in the Bombardment of San Juan de Ulloa before French troops disembarked and captured the city of Veracruz.
+She was launched for the French Navy in Cherbourg in May 1829.
+The ship took part in the French invasion of Mexico in 1838, and especially in the Bombardment of San Juan de Ulloa before French troops disembarked and captured the city of Veracruz.

 There is a fine shipyard model on display at the Musée national de la Marine in Paris which is shown by many photos in the book of Jean Boudriot, Modeles Historiques, Musée de la Marine, ISBN 2 903 179-24, A.N.C.R.E.
 Paris 1997 (in French).